 We’ve already mentioned that you can instantly receive every new message to your email and respond directly.
 What you also can do to organize customer interactions is connect any other software to the form.
 For instance, you may want to send the incoming requests to your Helpdesk tool, CRM solution, or even an email marketing app if that makes sense for your business processes.
 To connect a form to 3rd-party software, go to the Integrations tab.

 Set up an autoresponder

 Finally, you can create a short email message that will be automatically sent to everyone who fills out the form (given you’ve added the email capture field).
 Use it to inform customers how long they may expect to wait for a reply, provide them with links to helpful resources, or encourage to follow you on social media.
-Enable the autoresponder feature and type your message on the Integrations tab.

-update | We’ve already mentioned that you can instantly receive every new message to your email and respond directly.
-What you also can do to organize customer interactions is connect any other software to the form.
-For instance, you may want to send the incoming requests to your Helpdesk tool, CRM solution, or even an email marketing app if that makes sense for your business processes.
-To connect a form to 3rd-party software, go to the Integrations tab.

-Set up an autoresponder

-Finally, you can create a short email message that will be automatically sent to everyone who fills out the form (given you’ve added the email capture field).
-Use it to inform customers how long they may expect to wait for a reply, provide them with links to helpful resources, or encourage to follow you on social media.
 Enable the autoresponder feature and type your message on the Notifications tab.